-Is the Neighbourhood Area within 10km of any of the individual sites that make up the Wye Valley & Forest of Dean Bat Sites?
-Wye Valley and Forest of Dean Bat Sites are 22.5km away from the Group Parish.
+Is the Neighbourhood Area within 10km of any of N Wye Valley and Forest of Dean Bat Sites the individual sites that make up the Wye Valley & are 22.5km away from the Group Parish.
 Forest of Dean Bat Sites?